 Flare Gas Recovery with a fail open HIPPS

 Bubble tight shut-off is required to avoid fugitive emissions to the flare and atmosphere.
-Mokveld’s patented sealing system assures this bubble tightness over the lifetime of the valve, even if solids (e.g. rust particles from the pipes) are present in the flow.
+Mokveld’s patented sealing system assures this bubble tightness over the life time even when solids are present in the fluid (e.g. rust from the pipe wall).

 Third party certified failure data for fail open applications are available confirming suitability to achieve a SIL3 protection level using Mokveld axial flow HIPPS valves complete with actuators.
 These data apply to complete final elements opening in less than 2 seconds.